 An incident being investigated as a Formal Title IX Complaint will be adjudicated following a live hearing involving the complainant, respondent, advisors, and relevant witnesses.
-Both the complainant and the respondent will be provided the opportunity to pose questions to the other party through their advisors.
+Both the complainant and the respondent will be provided the opportunity to pose questions to the other party by submitting proposed questions ahead of time.
 The decision-maker will have the responsibility to determine the relevance of questions posed before responding parties are required to answer.
+Questions will be asked by the hearing officer, allowing for trauma-informed questioning of relevant and permissible questions.
 More information on the Title IX incident hearing process is outlined later in this policy document.